Middleton High School (Idaho)

 Middleton High School is a four-year public secondary school in Middleton, Idaho, United States, the only traditional high school in Middleton School District #134.

+The district includes almost all of Middleton and the majority of the Canyon County portion of Star.

 Middleton High School fire

 On the morning of February 1, 2007, the school caught fire as a result of the boiler exploding.
 Seventy percent of the school was ruined, with the damages assessed at $10 million.
 The 42-year-old school was full of trophies, plaques, memorabilia, and photographs.
 The band room alone contained $200,000 in instruments, including the associated middle school's instruments.
 The fire did not result in any deaths.

 Rebuild after fire

 Construction on the new Middleton High School was completed in July 2008.
 The school reopened with seventeen teaching stations, a reduction of two classrooms, with the money saved used for improvements to the library, music room, and band room and upgrades throughout the building.